sercankulcu/sercankulcu.github.io/_posts/2012-07-01-the-gaming-pc-i-would-build-in-2012.md

 ### The context

 2012 is a transitional year.
 Intel's Ivy Bridge architecture launched in April, bringing 22nm manufacturing to the mainstream desktop platform.
-The GTX 680, NVIDIA's first Kepler GPU, launched in March and changed the value calculation considerably from the previous GTX 580 generation — Kepler was both faster and dramatically more power-efficient.
+The Sandy Bridge i5-2500K (2011) was so good for overclocking that many users skipped Ivy Bridge entirely; the i5-3570K is the Ivy Bridge equivalent with somewhat less headroom for extreme overclocking but lower power consumption and a modest IPC improvement.

+On the GPU side, NVIDIA's Kepler architecture (28nm TSMC) launched with the GTX 680 in March 2012 and changed the value calculation from the previous Fermi generation fundamentally.
+The GTX 580 drew 244 W and ran at 87°C under load while barely outperforming the new 680.
+Kepler's GTX 680 drew 195 W, ran cooler, and was faster — a combination the Fermi generation never offered.
+The GK104 chip used in the 680 replaced the "shader clusters" approach of Fermi with a simpler SMX design that was more efficient per watt.

+AMD had launched the Radeon HD 7970 in December 2011 at $549 and the HD 7950 in February 2012 at $449.
+Both used the Tahiti chip on TSMC 28nm.
+At launch the HD 7970 was competitive with the GTX 580, but the GTX 680 launched at $499 and matched or beat the 7970 in most games while consuming less power.
+AMD responded with the 7970 GHz Edition later in 2012, but by July 1 the GTX 680 remains the cleaner choice.

 The dominant gaming target is still 1920×1080.
-A few early adopters are gaming on 2560×1440 using Korean IPS panels that offer the resolution for around $350, but 1440p is genuinely emerging rather than established.
-Popular games of the period include Battlefield 3, Skyrim, Diablo III (just launched May 2012), and Mass Effect 3.
-SSDs are becoming affordable enough to be reasonable primary storage for enthusiast builds — the Samsung 830 is one of the best-regarded options.
+A few early adopters are running 2560×1440 on Korean IPS panels available for around $350 (brands like Achieva Shimian), but 1440p is emerging rather than established.
+Popular games: Battlefield 3, Skyrim, Diablo III (launched May 2012), and Mass Effect 3.
+SSDs are affordable enough to be reasonable primary storage — the Samsung 830 is one of the best-regarded options at around $1.50 per gigabyte.

 ### The build